 The first step in treating a pinched ulnar nerve is to stop or avoid tasks that irritate the wrist as much as possible.

-Taking anti-inflammatory medications can help with the resulting inflammation and ulnar side wrist pain.
+Taking anti-inflammatory medications can help with inflammation and ulnar side wrist pain.

 An ulnar orthodontic appliance can help by reducing pressure on the wrist and stimulating blood flow to reduce inflammation and promote healing.

-An ulnar brace can also provide protective padding for the wrist, which is helpful in treating and preventing ulnar wrist pain.
+An ulnar brace can also provide protective padding for the wrist, which helps treat and prevent ulnar wrist pain.

 There are also ulnar nerve supports to avoid stress on the wrist at night.

-There are also a number of ergonomic aids that reduce problematic strain on the wrists, such as wrist bands, special computer mice, keyboard wrist rests, or can openers.
+Several ergonomic aids reduce problematic strain on the wrists, such as wrist bands, special computer mice, keyboard wrist rests, or can openers.

 Unfortunately, conservative modes of treatment are not always successful in treating ulnar nerve pain.
 In such cases, surgery to transpose or decompress the nerve (or some combination of both) may be necessary.

-The main risks of ulnar neuropathy surgery are infection or bleeding, although there is the possibility of persistent numbness or pain after ulnar nerve surgery if the procedure is ineffective.
+The principal risks of ulnar neuropathy surgery are infection or bleeding, although there is the possibility of persistent numbness or pain after ulnar nerve surgery if the procedure is ineffective.